-There are several dry eye test, such as TBUT (tear break up time), Fluorescene staining test, assessment of your meibomian gland (oil producing glands for your tear layer) to name a few.
+There are several dry eye test, such as TBUT (tear break up time), Fluorescein staining test, assessment of your Meibomian gland (oil producing glands for your tear layer) to name a few.
 Based on these results in combination with patient symptoms can be indicative of what type of dry eye the patient is suffering from as well as the severity.

 Q: I have a friend in whose eyes are frequently overly watery.
 That isn’t Dry Eye, is it?